Portfolio Analysis- 7 Methods And Techniques For Product Position

 Question Marks

-• In case of a question mark, the product has a low market share, but the growth rate is high.
+• In the case of a question mark, the product has a low market share, but the growth rate is high.

 • These products require regular analysis to check whether the product is worth maintaining.